 A clean makeup brush will guard against muddling your new makeup with yesterday’s colors.
 Keep your colors distinct.

 Finally, a regularly scheduled cleaning will extend the life of your makeup brushes.
-Protect your investment with a little soap and water.
+Protecting your investment with a little soap and water.

-What’s the Difference Between Natural vs. Synthetic Makeup Brushes?
+What’s It Matter?: Natural vs. Synthetic Makeup Brushes

-Synthetic makeup brushes, like the ones we sell at Red Apple Lipstick, are vegan and guaranteed cruelty-free (no animals were touched in the making of these brushes).
-They have no cuticles which makes for a smoother and more precise application.
+Synthetic a.k.a. vegan makeup brushes, like the ones we sell at Red Apple Lipstick, are vegan and guaranteed cruelty-free (no animals were even touched).
+These bristles have no cuticles which makes for a smoother and more precise application.
 Yay for no streaks!

 - Not porous so they don’t soak up too much product (you’ll save more of your makeup)